Show/Hide Toolbars

 If two or more anonymous object initializers in an assembly specify a sequence of properties that are in the same order and that have the same names and types, the compiler treats the objects as instances of the same type.
 They share the same compiler-generated type information.

 You cannot declare a field, a property, an event, or the return type of a method as having an anonymous type.
 Similarly, you cannot declare a formal parameter of a method, property, constructor, or indexer as having an anonymous type.
 To pass an anonymous type, or a collection that contains anonymous types, as an argument to a method, you can declare the parameter as type object.
 However, doing this defeats the purpose of strong typing.
-If you must store query results or pass them outside the method boundary, consider using an ordinary named struct or class instead of an anonymous type.
+If you need to store query results or pass them outside the method boundary, consider using an ordinary named struct or class instead of an anonymous type.

 Because the Equals and GetHashCode methods on anonymous types are defined in terms of the Equals and GetHashCode methods of the properties, two instances of the same anonymous type are equal only if all their properties are equal.